kharesimran/GeoPythonWorkshop/README.md

  9. A new column named 'address' containing the address for each feature will have been added to the attribute table.

 ## Task 4.
-Recap and working with OSM data
+Recap and Working with OSM Data

   - **Dataset used:** Uster
   - **Objective:** Recap of what we have learnt to select all the restaurants in Uster and label them with their addresses.